10 Digital Asset Management Templates for Smarter File Tracking in 2026

 Why I like Autodesk‘s template

 Autodesk’s strength lies in its engineering-centric asset management, which lets you easily manage, distribute, and identify the most recent versions of your BIM content.
-Advanced file filtering and categorization reduce search time and support comprehensive inventory management.
-I also like how it functions as a single source for versioning, storing, and accessing data, perfect for large-scale engineering projects.
+Its advanced filtering and categorization make it significantly easier to locate the correct file version, which is essential in projects where even small discrepancies can lead to costly errors.

 8. Accelo — Campaign-linked asset management